 The Macfarlane Burnet Institute for Medical Research and Public Health Limited is a signatory to the Australian Council for International Development Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability and financial management.
 These financial statements have been prepared in accordance with the requirements set out in the ACFID code of conduct.
-More information about the ACFID Code of Conduct can be obtained from ACFID. www.acfid.asn.au Tel: (02) 6285 1816 Fax: (02) 6285 1720
+More information about the ACFID Code of Conduct can be obtained from ACFID.

-Directors' Declaration

-- 1. In the opinion of the Directors of the Burnet Institute: - (a) the Financial Statements and Notes, set out on pages 9 to 31, are in accordance with the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Act 2012 including: - (i) giving a true and fair view of the financial position of the Group at 31 December 2018 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Australian Accounting Standards, the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Regulations; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+1. In the opinion of the Directors of the Burnet Institute:

+(a) the Financial Statements and Notes, set out on pages 10 to 35, and the Burnet Institute International Development Activities Operating Statement, are in accordance with the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Act 2012 including:

+(i) giving a true and fair view of the financial position of the Group at 31 December 2019 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and

+(ii) complying with Australian Accounting Standards, the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Regulations; and

+(b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.

-Dated at Melbourne this 23rd day of April 2019
+Dated at Melbourne this 21st day of April 2020